 Third, variations in shocks to x, $disp_D$ or μ_Q can each produce countercyclial $disp_R$ but only during expansions.
-The combination of $disp_Q, \mu_Q$ shocks generate this negative correlation in all states of the business cycle.
+The combination of $disp_Q$, μ_Q shocks generate this negative correlation in all states of the business cycle.

 To be clear, these nonlinearities are a direct consequence of the U-shaped hazard.
 As that is a central feature of state dependent pricing models, these properties are not peculiar to our specification.
+Given that, model and data statistics ought to be treated in a manner that is consistent with the inherent non-linearities of these economies.